glv2/peercoin-calculator/README.md

     (pow-reward difficulty)
     (pow-prob-time difficulty rate time)

-## Donation
+## Donations

-If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: *PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC*.
+If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: **PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC**.